-As American pop culture figures began to diversify in the early to mid-2000s, we were introduced to the concept of "guyliner."
+As American pop culture figures began to embrace past subcultures in the early to mid-2000s, we were introduced to the concept of "guyliner."
 (Think Pete Wentz, Jared Leto, and Adam Lambert.)
-This look was most popular among punk rockers and their followers.
+This look was most popular among pop-punk bands and their followers.

-The concept of "metrosexuality" also entered the cultural consciousness at this time, and beauty brands began to release targeted "makeup for men."
-Consider Yves Saint Laurent, which released the "male" version of its Touche Éclat ($42) in 2008.
+The concept of "metrosexuality" also re-entered the cultural consciousness at this time, and beauty brands began to release targeted "makeup for men."
+Consider Yves Saint Laurent, which released the "male" version of its Touche Éclat ($35) in 2008.

 Though makeup for men was is no means the standard, social media has allowed male beauty gurus to share their artistic expression on a large scale, helping to break down centuries-old stereotypes.
 Major beauty companies like Covergirl and Maybelline took notice and announced the first male faces of their brands.